 “A society grows great when old men plant trees in whose shade they shall never sit." — Greek Proverb

-Having made a good living in the corporate world, I arrived in Australia in January 2015 with firm plans to retire.
-A plan, it turns out, at which I was most unsuccessful.
+Having made a good living in the corporate world, I arrived in Australia in January 2015 with firm plans to retire; a plan, it turns out, at which I was most unsuccessful.

-In the spirit of retirement, I focussed on the things I always had a passion for, but never had the time or opportunity to pursue.
-One of them was food: specifically “good food”.
+In the spirit of “retirement”, I focussed on the things I always had a passion for, but never had the time or opportunity to pursue.
+One of them was food - specifically “good food”.
 That kick-started my quest to produce the best possible steak.

-For me it is all about the flavour and creating the best products in their most natural form.
+For me, it is all about the flavour and creating the best products in their most natural form.

 I was convinced we could give better quality meat to consumers by reducing the number of intermediaries involved, using a more sustainable food source and interfering less with the product.
 An approach that guides all we do at CopperTree Farms.

-A friend gave me Hughes’s book Family Wealth in which the planting of a copper beech tree is used as a metaphor for the long-term game that is wealth creation and preservation.
+A friend gave me Hughes’s book, Family Wealth, in which the planting of a copper beech tree is used as a metaphor for the long-term game that is wealth creation and preservation.